nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User lists all groups.
+1. User requests to list all groups.
-2. T_Assistant displays all groups.
+2. T_Assistant shows a list of all groups.

 Use case ends.